-6 incredible ideas to explore the Mekong Delta
+6 incredible ideas for exploring the Mekong Delta

 A vast enchanted labyrinth of rivers, canals, small shaded paths and islands, the Mekong Delta is a natural jewel of Vietnam.
 It’s a fascinating region with lush landscapes, floating markets, unique river life, amazing craftsmanship and wonderful cultural heritage.
 Take inspiration from our ideas to build your trip to the Mekong Delta, a destination that never makes the traveller bored.